 Data Collection and Analysis

-This phase would include a review the academic emotions felt by a student during learningExperts in the field of psychology would be consulted in order to determine the academic emotions that are a person reading.
+This phase would include a review of the academic emotions felt by a student during learning.
+Experts in the field of psychology would be consulted in order to determine the academic emotions that are experienced by a person when he/she is reading.
 The experts would also be consulted in order to determine the best domain to perform the experiment with.

 Literature experts would also be consulted about the use of reading materials such as graphic novels to be used in this research.